icornish97/fantasyFootballAssistant/README.md

 ## Purpose
 This project is used as a reporting service for ESPN fantasy football leagues.

+### Previous Week Recap

+This report compiles results from last week's matchups.

 ![Sample Recap](./recap.png)

+### Matchup Preview

+This report displays all time head to head records for the current week's matchups.

 ![Sample Matchup Preview](./matchupHistory.png)

+### Injury Report

+This report displays all players currently in starting lineups with an injury designation

 ![Sample Injury Report](./injuryReportRedacted.PNG)

 ## Prerequisites